MAMA South Africa

 In South Africa, the reach of mobile is prolific.
 More South Africans use a mobile phone than watch television or listen to the radio, and there are more SIM cards in South Africa than people.
 At the same time, South Africa’s maternal and infant mortality is unacceptably high.
 Up to 40% of maternal deaths in South Africa are HIV/AIDS-related.
 Addressing maternal and child mortality is one of the four priorities of the South African Department of Health.

-MAMA South Africa (SA) officially launched in May 2013 and one year later is already reaching more than 350,000 women and their families with age and stage-based health messages.
-MAMA SA currently uses four different mobile channels to reach women in a broad range of income groups through a variety of mobile phone technologies that they are already comfortable with and using.
+MAMA South Africa (SA) officially launched in May 2013 and has reached more than 700,000 women and their families with age and stage-based health messages.
+MAMA SA developed four different mobile channels to reach women in a broad range of income groups through a variety of mobile phone technologies that they are already comfortable with and using.
 In addition, each channel has a specific role to play in reaching the MAMA objectives of achieving scale, sustainability and impact within the target audience.
 They include:

-- Free SMS program offered through six inner-city clinics in Johannesburg,
+- Free SMS program offered through six inner-city clinics in Johannesburg (phased out into MomConnect, see more info below)

 - Dynamic community portal at askmama.mobi,